-- Experience in organoids, stem cells, multicellular behaviors, cells in shear stress is a plus.
+- Experience in organoids, stem cells, multicellular behaviors, and cells in shear stress is a plus.

-- We look for Immunology Researchers who can deepen our understanding of adaptive immunity and lymph node/lymphoid organ biology.
+- To deepen our understanding of adaptive immunity and lymph node/lymphoid organ biology

 - Purification, adaptation, activation, and FACS characterization of immune cells (dendritic cells, T/B lymphocytes) obtained from animal and human samples.